-With the stencils it really varies, sometimes it’s a super quick turnaround; I do a lot of single layer stencils for the local skaters, boards, broken boards, grip tape, then tote bags, upcycling old LPs and instruments, even a bit of branding.
+With the stencils it really varies, sometimes it’s a super quick turnaround; I do a lot of single layer stencils for the local skaters, boards, broken boards, grip tape, then tote bags, upcycling old LPs, and instruments, even a bit of branding.
 Then most of my commission work would be larger multi-layer pieces so obviously they take a lot longer.
 The actual spraying part takes minutes, the design and cutting part takes hours.
-Process wise for commissions, people generally send me a photo and I make it into a stencil in photoshop, print it A5 then use a projector to trace outlines, cut stencil and spray it.
-For my own stuff it’s usually hand drawn and hand cut and always 101 versions before I settle on one, so takes a bit longer .
+Process wise for commissions people generally send me a photo and I make it into a stencil in Photoshop, print it A5 then use projector to trace outlines, cut stencil and spray it.
+For my own stuff its usually hand drawn and hand cut and always 101 versions before I settle on one so takes a bit longer .

 Do you use digital resources more than you used to?